Skip to content

 Program Description

-The Honors College is holding a service-learning week from Sunday, August 21 through Saturday, August 28 for 40 incoming first-year students.
+The Honors College is holding a service-learning week from Saturday, August 15 through Wednesday, August 19 for 60 incoming first-year students.
 Student participants will live on campus in a residence hall and engage in service projects with different community based organizations, critically reflect with one another on their experiences, and build community with other incoming first-year students.
-In the event the program must transition online, participants will not move on campus to participate in HC IMPACT.

 HC IMPACT Mentor Position Information